 - Adult Stem Cells - derived from the adult human body

-- How are stem cells administered for Parkinson’s Disease?
+- How are the stem cells administered back into Parkinson's patients through StemGenex?

-StemGenex is studying potential ways to directly target the conditions and complications themselves.
-These studies consist of multiple ways to deliver the highest amount of activated stem cells to the areas patients need them most.
-When stem cells are studied through StemGenex, as potential therapy for Parkinson’s, there are multiple ways they can be administered:
+StemGenex is now offering potential ways to directly target the conditions and disease related complications.
+These treatments consist of multiple ways to deliver the highest amount of activated stem cells to the areas patients need them most.
+When Parkinson's patients are treated through StemGenex, there are multiple ways they can be administered:

 - Full body IV – directed into the vein